-Many med schools recommend reading Robbins Pathology as the gold standard text on the subject.
-Although it’s a super comprehensive and detailed book, it’s not exactly beginner friendly!
+Many colleges will recommend reading Robbins Pathology as the one of “gold standard texts” on the subject.
+And although it’s a super comprehensive and very detailed book, it’s not exactly beginner friendly!

 Studying pathology is all about repetition and memorization.
 You want to exposure yourself to the material first and then constantly revisit it.

 To make all that easier you want a resource that explains it simply enough the first time you see it.
 If it keeps the detail minimal (but essential) then you’ll get a good, broad overview.

 For that reason I strongly recommend using the following resources:

 Pathoma is a video series created by Dr Sattar.
 It’s wildly popular among med students because it explains things simply, easily and in very memorable ways (using mnemonics, basic diagrams etc).